klromans557/Metric-Generation-and-Analysis-Suite/README.md

 # Metric Generation and Analysis Suite

 Please read the 'PLEASE_READ_ME' TXTs in the main repo and example directories for more information, details, and results from three of my experiments using this suite of scripts.
+Also check out the associated Civitai article, [here](https://civitai.com/articles/6327/statistical-analysis-of-ai-models-an-overview-of-the-mgas-comparison-method-and-scripts)

 A Python script I designed to help me analyze large datasets of face-embedding distances, determining a generalized accuracy score based on various statistical methods.
 This script creates for (at least) two folders a set of facial similarity metric data, contained as lists of values (e.g. \[1,2,3,...\]) for each image, and calculates multiple statistical metrics and visualizes the results.